Ebonsignori/income-tax-calculator/README.md

 All tax data used for calculations is located in [src/data](./src/data).

+### Validating tax data

+After updating tax data, validate it with `npm run validate-tax-data`

+## Generating OG Images

+1. Run the server with `NODE_ENV=development`, this can be done via `npm run dev`
+2. In another terminal run `npm run generate-og-images`

+`public/og-images` should be populated with screen captures for each page.

+[get-metadata.ts](src/utils/get-metadata.ts) makes sure each page has a `<meta` tag pointing to the matching OG image.

 ## TODO before launch

 - Add other states / cities